-Once used only for prolonging shelf-life, we’ve learnt that the process of fermentation actually has notable health benefits.
+Once used only for prolonging shelf-life, we’ve learnt that fermentation actually has notable health and beauty benefits.
 Dr. David S. Ludwig, a professor of nutrition at the Harvard School of Public Health, says that fermented foods can give your body a dose of healthy probiotics, which are live microorganisms crucial to healthy digestion.

 With this, you’ll be able to go home, begin making your own and be on your way to a healthier gut.
 But, if you want to level up your knowledge and take your kombucha skills further, you can add an extra hour onto the course for the Masterclass edition where you will be guided through flavouring and the second fermentation process that a deeper and more complex flavour profile.